Marilyn Fogel: Academic service and honors

 In 2012, Marilyn Fogel was elected as a Fellow to the American Association for the Advancement of Science and given the Sigma Xi Distinguished Scientist Award from the UC Merced Chapter.
-Also in 2013, she was awarded the Alfred Treibs Medal in the Organic Geochemistry Division from the Geochemical Society, which recognizes major achievements over a career in organic geochemistry, named for Alfred.
-E. Treibs, the founder of organic geochemistry.
+Also in 2013, she was awarded the Alfred Treibs Medal in the Organic Geochemistry Division from the Geochemical Society, which recognizes major achievements over a career in organic geochemistry.
 She was the first woman to win this prize.
-From 2015 to 2016, Fogel served as the President to the Biogeosciences Section of the American Geophysical Union, and became the Wilbur W. Mayhew Endowed Professor of Geo-Ecology at UC Riverside in 2016.
+From 2015 to 2016, Fogel served as the President to the Biogeosciences Section of the American Geophysical Union, and became the Wilbur W. Mayhew Endowed Professor of Geo-Ecology at UC Riverside in 2017.

 Fogel served on numerous committees, including the Scientific Advisory Committee for the Jug Bay Wetlands Sanctuary from 1992 to 2005, the Committee on Origin and Evolution of Life for the Space Studies Board, National Research Council 2000–2002, the Advisory Committee for the Carnegie Institution Department of Global Ecology from 2003 to 2005, and the AGU Biogeosciences Fellows Selection Committee in 2013 and 2014.
 In 2003, she was elected a Fellow of the Geochemical Society and European Association of Geochemistry.
 She was a Fulbright Scholar to Norway in 2006, and awarded the Jubilee Medal of the Geological Society of South Africa in 2006.
 She served as the National Science Foundation Director of Geobiology and Low Temperature Geochemistry from 2009 to 2010.
 She has also received numerous fellowships including a Loeb Fellowship from 1999 to 2001, and a Mellon Fellowship from 2001 to 2003 from the Smithsonian Environmental Research Center.
 In 2018, Fogel was named a fellow of the American Geophysical Union.

-As a part of the NASA Astrobiology Institute from 1998 to 2010, she served on the Management Team (2004 to 2008) and then the Chief Scientist (2008) of the Arctic Mars Analog Svalbard Expedition (AMASE).
+As a member of the NASA Astrobiology Institute from 1998 to 2010, she served on the Management Team (2004 to 2008) and then as chief scientist (2008) of the Arctic Mars Analog Svalbard Expedition (AMASE).

 Legacy

-In June 2016, Marilyn Fogel and her husband, Christopher Swarth, created the Marilyn Fogel Endowment Fund for Internships, which is geared towards providing support for young scientists to experience research for the first time.
-This endowment will allow high school and undergraduate students to conduct mentored internships at Carnegie's Geophysical Lab, where she worked for thirty three years, and the Department of Terrestrial Magnetism in Washington DC.
+Marilyn Fogel and her husband, Christopher Swarth, created several endowments to support high school and undergraduate college students.
+The Marilyn Fogel Endowment Fund for Internships, which is geared towards providing support for young scientists to experience research for the first time, allows high school and undergraduate students to conduct mentored internships at Carnegie's Geophysical Lab, and at the Department of Terrestrial Magnetism in Washington DC.
+They also endowed scholarships for undergrads at Penn State University and at the University of California, Merced.